c3r/mazegen/README.md

 # Mazegen
 Simple algorithm for maze generation with visualization.
+Method used to generate the maze is called Recursive Backtracking.
+For the sake of memory efficency, no recursion was used.
+Only backtracking with a stack data structure.

 ## Reguirements
 - SDL2